Disney+: 2015–2019

 On November 8, 2018, Disney CEO Bob Iger announced that the service would be named Disney+ and that the company was targeting a launch in late 2019.
 A September launch was reportedly planned, but on April 11, 2019, Disney announced that Disney+ would launch on November 12, 2019, in the United States.
 Disney stated that it planned to roll the service out worldwide over the next two years, targeting Western Europe and Asia-Pacific countries by late 2019 and early 2020, and Eastern Europe and Latin America during 2020.
 The timing of international launches is subject to the acquisition or expiration of existing streaming rights deals for Disney content.
-On August 6, 2019, Iger announced that it would offer a streaming bundle of Disney+, ESPN+, and the ad-supported version of Hulu for $12.99 per month available at launch.
+On August 6, 2019, Iger announced that it would offer a streaming bundle of Disney+, ESPN+ and the ad-supported version of Hulu for $12.99 per month available at launch.
 At the D23 Expo in August 2019, Disney opened subscriptions to Disney+ at a discounted rate for three years.

 On September 12, 2019, a trial version of Disney+ became available in the Netherlands with limited content available.
 This testing phase lasted until the official launch on November 12, when trial users were switched to a paid plan.
 Disney+ became available for pre-order in September in the United States with a 7-day free trial upon launch.

 In October 2019, Disney released a video that ran for three hours and eighteen minutes on YouTube to showcase their launch lineup.
 It was also reported that Disney would ban advertisements for competitor Netflix from most of its TV platforms, except ESPN.

-Disney+ launched on November 12, 2019, Midnight Pacific Time in the announced initial three launch countries.
-The services had some issues the first day from logging in (about 33% of the problems), accessing specific content (about 66%), setting up profiles and watch lists.
+Disney+ launched on November 12, 2019, Midnight Pacific Time in the three initial launch countries.
+The services had some issues the first day with logging in (about 33% of the problems), accessing specific content (about 66%), setting up profiles and watch lists.
 Some of the issues were due to third party devices.

 On November 18, 2019, an investigation by ZDNet discovered that thousands of users' accounts were hacked using keystroke logging or info-stealing malware.
 Their email addresses and passwords were changed, "effectively taking over the account and locking the previous owner out", and their login information was put up for sale on the dark web.